NikkelM/Game-Pass-API/README.md

 <details>
 <summary><code>pricing</code></summary>

-Whether or not to include the game's price information.
+Whether to include the game's price information.
 The currency that is used is dependent on the chosen \"market\".

 | Type | Default value | Possible values | Required |
 | --- | --- | --- | --- |